Feedback

 • Thingy:91: thingy91_nrf9160_ns

-11.2 Build and flash the application to your device.
+11.2 Flash the application to your device.

 You should see the following log output on your console.